workevolve/pwa-nuxt-koa-http1/README.md

-# Nuxtjs-vue-koa-boilerplate
+# pwa-nuxt-koa-http1-boilerplate

+> Progressive Web App with Vuejs running on KoaJS (alternative to express) with http version 1.x.

+> This template is inspired by https://github.com/OrangeXC/n2ex

-> Nuxt.js with KoaJS (alternative to express) run on Vue with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

 > This template is Vue 2.0 compatible

 ## Documentation

-- [For this template](https://github.com/workevolve/frontendnuxt): common questions specific to this template are answered and each part is described in greater detail
+- [For this template](https://github.com/workevolve/pwa-nuxt-koa-http1): common questions specific to this template are answered and each part is described in greater detail
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage